testit-tms/adapters-java/testit-adapter-junit4/Readme.md

 `tmsTestRunId` - id of the created test-run in TMS instance

+> tmsTestRunId is optional.
+If it's not provided than it creates automatically.

 `tmsTestRunName` - name of new test-run

+> tmsTestRunName is optional.
+If it's not provided than it generates automatically.

+`tmsAdapterMode` - mode of adapter.
+Default value - 0

 `tmsConfigFile` - name of configuration file

 > tmsConfigFile is optional.
 If it's not provided than it uses default file name.

 ### Annotations